joshua-lehmann/PersonenVerwaltungREST/README.md

 # PersonenVerwaltungREST
-Spring Boot REST Project, can be used with the included postgres DB
+Spring Boot REST Project, which proves CRUD operations to manage Person, Address and City entities.
+Data is stored in a postgres DB which can be started using the provided `docker-compose.yml` file